rdeneau/formation-fsharp/en/fsharp-training-07-async.md

 # Asynchronous programming in F♯

 Via `async {}` block in pure F♯
-→ Similar to C♯ `async`/`await` pattern but prior
-→ Avoids some of the pitfalls of the `async`/`await` pattern → Requires manual start of calculation
+→ Similar to C♯ `async`/`await` pattern but predates it → Avoids some of the pitfalls of the `async`/`await` pattern → Requires manual start of calculation
 → But compilation prevents forgetting it

 Via `task {}` block
-→ Facilitates interaction with asynchronous .NET library
+→ Facilitates interaction with asynchronous .NET libraries

 ---